garfieldmoore/garfieldmoore.github.io/_pages/about.md

 When I left school I found myself working in a small, family run  engineering workshop.

-The first commercial software I wrote was to automate the complex calculations required to make duct-work for air conditioning.
-This enabled the small engineering company to save an immense amount of time - cutting a 10 our job into 2 hours.
+The first commercial software I wrote was to automate the complex calculations required to make air-conditioning duct-work for this company.
+This reduced making duct-work from 1 day to a couple of hours.

+I've gone on to build technology in large and small companies.

 I now specialise in programming, software architecture, and agile development practises.